google/knative-gcp/docs/install/install-gcp-broker.md

 # Installing GCP Broker

+**Currently the GCP Broker only supports GKE or GCE environments.
+Other environments may work but are not supported.**

 The GCP Broker is a Broker implementation that's highly optimized for running in GCP using [Cloud Pub/Sub](https://cloud.google.com/pubsub).